GeDiez/react-use-formless/README.md

 # Prerequisites

-React hooks already are stables, so what are you waiting for? useFormless is now updated with React v16.8 and reasy to use
+React hooks already are stables, so what are you waiting for? useFormless is now updated with React v16.8 and ready to use

 # API